 \begin{conjecture} (Squarefree Conjecture on arithmetic progressions)

 \end{conjecture}

 It is known to hold in the following cases:

 \begin{thm} (Hooley \cite{Hool}) Let $f\in\Z[T]$ be a primitive squarefree polynomial with integer coefficients in one variable.
-Suppose that every irreducible factors of $f$ has degree at most $3$.
-Then $f$ verifies the Squarefree conjecture. \end{thm}
+Suppose that every irreducible factor of $f$ has degree at most $3$.
+Then $f$ verifies the Squarefree conjecture on arithmetic progressions. \end{thm}

 It leads to the following \emph{squarefree sieve}\footnote{A homogeneous squarefree sieve is given in \cite{GM} and is unconditional for 2-variable homogeneous $f\in\Z[X,Y]$ whose irreducible factor have all degree less than 6.}: